ylmzKasap/subtitleMatch/readme.md

 Find and extract movie scenes from your archive for any word or phrase you like.

 ### Required Software
-`ffmpeg` is required for exporting the movies segments.
+`ffmpeg` is required for exporting the movie segments.
-\

 Download `ffmpeg` from:
 https://ffmpeg.org/download.html